-A recent Nature article, by Dr Donna Farber of Columbia University in New York, has highlighted how utilizing human tissues can improve our understanding of disease pathology - particularly when those diseases involve the human immune system.
+A recent Nature article, by Dr Donna Farber of Columbia University in New York, has highlighted how utilizing human tissues can improve our understanding of disease pathology1 - particularly when those diseases involve the human immune system.
 Dr Farber detailed the complexity of human immunity, describing how immune cell populations can vary from one tissue to the next, and how studies in human tissues have led to the development of novel immunotherapies for cancer and arthritis.

-The professor cited the work her team carried out during the COVID19 pandemic as an example.
+The professor cited the work her team carried out during the COVID19 pandemic2 as an example.
 When studying the immune cells in airway samples from COVID-19 patients, she noted unusual cell-surface receptor and cytokine expression.
 By comparing this immune population to the corresponding blood samples, her team discovered that monocytes in the blood were being recruited and altered by cytokines produced by the airway.
 This is just one example of how human tissue research can be a powerful alternative to conventional models; even living animal models where species differences are also apparent.

 Inter-patient studies using human tissue